oszilloskop/meshviewer-doc/config_js.md

 {% method %}
 ### reverseGeocodingApi (string)
-Use a reverse proxy or own geocoding server for more data privacy and avoiding NoScript second domain.
-Use in location-picker.
+Settings for a reverse proxy or your own geocoding server used by the location-picker.
+Setting up this will enhance data privacy and avoid problems caused by script-blockers like NoScript in case you are using different domains for your json data or the map tiles.
+External URLs need to be considered in your privacy policy.

 {% sample lang='js' %}
 ```js